Skip to main content

 What Is Workflow Visualization?

 Workflow visualization is the process of visually illustrating a workflow using diagrams, charts, or other graphical tools.
-It visually represents the process steps, dependencies, and relationships, making it easier to understand and analyze.
+It visually represents the process steps, dependencies, and relationships so it's easier to understand and analyze.

 • Flowcharts: Flowcharts use symbols and arrows to represent the sequence of steps and decision points from the start to the endpoint of each business workflow.